tartansandal/ansible-role-awslogs-setup/README.md

 Set up the AWS CloudWatch Logs Agent from scratch.

-Unlike similar roles, this does not call the awslogs-agent-setup.py script.
+Unlike similar roles, this does not call the `awslogs-agent-setup.py` script.
 Instead, that script has been decomposed into a set of files, templates and ansible tasks which can be run to achieve the same (non-interactive) results.

 This allows us to clearly separate the agent setup from the agent configuration.
-The latter will be very specific to your system and should probably be handled by a separate role that has awslogs-setup as a dependency (see below).
+The latter will be very specific to your system and should probably be handled by a separate role that has `awslogs-setup` as a dependency (see below).

-A copy of the original awslogs-agent-setup.py script is provided in the `/src` directory for reference.
+A copy of the original `awslogs-agent-setup.py script` is provided in the `/src` directory for reference.

 Requirements
 ------------

-For use with EC2 linux instances running on AWS.
+For use with EC2 Linux instances running on AWS.

 Role Variables
 --------------

-You will probably need to set the AWS region that will be used by the installed aws-cli.
+You will probably need to set the AWS region that will be used by the installed `aws-cli`.
 This defaults to:

     region: ap-southeast-2